 - Supercritical Fluid Extraction: This method uses supercritical fluids, such as supercritical carbon dioxide (scCO2), to dissolve PVDF and PVEF. scCO2 is a non-toxic and environmentally friendly solvent that can be easily removed by depressurization.

 - Chemical Degradation: This method involves using chemical reagents to degrade PVDF and PVEF into smaller molecules that can be easily separated from the electrode materials.
-For example, PVDF can be depolymerized using alkaline hydrolysis or pyrolysis.
+As an example, PVDF can be depolymerized using alkaline hydrolysis or pyrolysis.

 Thermal Methods